-The good, the bad and the Meltemi!
+Sailing Greece – The good, the bad and the Meltemi

-It was bittersweet leaving Kos after a surprisingly wonderful time there…I was particularly apprehensive about visiting the island beforehand as in my younger days I had visited Kardamena and recalled it being a throng of drinkers and not much to shout about but was more than pleasantly surprised when we landed in Holly and began exploring.
+It was bittersweet leaving Kos after a surprisingly wonderful time there.
+I was apprehensive about visiting the island beforehand.
+In my younger days I had visited Kardamena and recalled it being a throng of drinkers and not much to shout about.
+However we were more than pleasantly surprised when we landed in Holly and began exploring.

 WHAT A DELIGHT

 Chalki is easily one of our favourite islands of all time to visit.
 Having sailed almost 100 of the Islands here in Greece this is a weighty statement to make!

 But if you love quaint greek architecture, Italian style waters-edge buildings, delicious seafood and crystal clear waters chalk is for you!
 An island not to be missed and we were mesmerised by the town.

 The only downside from a cruisers perspective might be the price of provisioning so be sure to fill up your storage cupboards in advance.